physcodestyle/official-website/src/pages/longread/2018-07-20-bazovye-kafedry-na-napravlenii-radiofizika.en.md

 The base department is a special department at the faculty, which is opened by the company.
 This department trains specialists who are needed in the company.
 A stricter definition can be found in the law.

-At our basic departments training takes place in the master’s degree.
+At our basic departments training takes place in the master's degree.
 To do this, you need to go to the direction of “Radiophysics” and pass a competition for the desired Department.

 Classes are conducted by employees of enterprises, because students get practical experience that will be needed in their future work.